Image

 Natural Syndication

+Below is an example of a Spanish-language publisher that independently picked up our original campaign.
 Near the top of our backlink report are two international sites with a domain authority of 90.

 You’ll see plenty of other overseas publishers in the backlink report as well.
-These sites usually still link to and cite your content directly; see the screenshot from actualidad.rt.com below.
+These sites usually still link to and cite your content directly.
+See the screenshot from actualidad.rt.com below.

 This publisher even redid the campaign’s graphics for its Spanish-speaking audience: